s0ngyang/catai/README.md

 # catai

-A wrapper for OpenAi Assistant, with function calling for cat images!
+A wrapper for OpenAI Assistant, with function calling for cat images!
 Users can ask for up to 25 cats.

 Stack